google/earthenterprise/docs/geedocs/5.3.3/raw_sources/answer/geeServerAdmin/displayCustomLogos.rst.txt

       .. rubric:: Single logo at top-left

-      This example places one logo in the upper-left corner of the window (the top-left of the image is 5% of the window width from the left side of the window, and 95% from the bottom), and sets it to dynamically scale to 10% of the window width as the
+      This example places one logo in the top-left corner of the window (the top-left of the image is 5% of the window width from the left side of the window, and 95% from the bottom), and sets it to dynamically scale to 10% of the window width as the